tarkhov/guzzle-xml/README.md

 ### Request options

 Following example creates POST request with XML body.
 Option `xml` accepts an array that is converted to XML document.
+About array format and how converting works you can read in detail [Symfony XmlEncoder](https://symfony.com/doc/3.4/components/serializer.html#the-xmlencoder).

 ```php
 <?php